JEdward7777/ScriptureReflection/README.md

     - Enables iterative improvement with dynamic context (adjacent verses).
     - Introduces a mode that focuses on the verse with the lowest grade at each step, propagating improvements while mitigating bad suggestions.
     - The grading-reflection loop is somewhat format-agnostic, allowing use with any JSONL-based verse translation input.
+    - Grading only mode allows tool to be used for quality assesment without verses being changed.

 - **Enhancements**:
     - Finalization of challenging verses after several attempts by picking the best version graded so far.
     - Finalization helps resolve alternations on valid but competing outputs (e.g., "deceiver" vs. "false prophet")

 - **YAML Config**: `grade_reflect_loop.yaml`.

+### **7. Streamlit POC GUI:**
+- **`streamlit_reflector.py`**:
+   - A graphical tool enabling Human-in-the-Loop iterative functionality.
+   - Works in combination with the `grade_reflect_loop.py` script.
+   - View verses sorted by grade.
+   - Allows direct editing of verses.
+   - Allows adding comments to verses to guide grading.
+   - Shows verse history and grade over time.
+   - Allows pinning specific verses for a hybrid manual/reflection mode.
+   - Intended to alternate with `grade_reflect_loop.py`, not run simultaneously.

 ---